Cash Advances

 Employees

-Employees may request an advance within a reasonable period of time before an authorized business trip.
 Cash advances should be limited to employees with a compelling financial need.
+Employees may request an advance within a reasonable period of time before an authorized business trip, typically 2-4 weeks before the trip, to allow time for processing.
 Employees must submit requests for cash advances (if the appointing unit allows) through Concur Expense.
+If you are new to the process, you might find the Request or Approve Cash Step-by-Step Procedure helpful.

 The employee’s immediate supervisor or higher administrative authority must approve the cash advance request.
 When the amount is greater than or equal to $5,000 and less than $10,000, additional approval is required by one of the following: